nazar-pc/CleverStyle-Framework/docs/backend-system-objects/$db.md

 <a name="abstract-class" />
 ###[Up](#) \cs\DB\\_Abstract class

-This is abstract class is used as base for database engine classes.
+This is abstract class is used as base for database driver classes.
 It is described here because it shows major methods of database abstraction.

 This class has next public methods:
 * q()